 ‘No you’re not, you’re bouncing.’

 Grigs opened one eye.
-‘Tigers always bounce in their sleep.’
+‘Tigers always bounce when they’re going to sleep.’

-‘Tigers don’t bounce at all!’ hissed Patrick, ‘I can’t believe how many times I’ve told you that, and your tails hanging out over the edge, you’re going to fall off.’
+‘Tigers don’t bounce at all!’ hissed Patrick, ‘I can’t believe how many times I’ve told you that, and your tails hanging out over the edge again, you’re going to fall off.’

-Grigs pulled in his tail quickly and the jigsaw wobbled.
-Abigail grabbed at it and held on hard.
-‘I don’t think we all fit in here,’ she said, ‘it’s not very comfy and you’re being very loud.
-I don’t think I can sleep.’
+Pulling in his tail the tiger bounced again and the jigsaw wobbled.
+Grabbing at it, Abigail held on hard.
+‘I don’t think we all fit in here, it’s not very comfy and you’re being very loud.’

-Patrick sighed.
+Patrick shook his head.
 ‘Well if you hadn’t lost the key we wouldn’t be up here.’

-‘Didn’t lose it,’ mumbled Abigail, ‘I put it somewhere safe.’
+‘Didn’t lose it,’ mumbled Abigail, ‘I put it somewhere safe.
+And I didn’t close the door!’

 The night seemed to last forever.
 Only Grigs seemed to sleep, breathing deeply with a loud snore that went on and on and sounded like “grrrr grr grr grr grr….’
-Abigail fidgeted from side to side and every now and then yanked on one of his ears but it didn’t seem to make any difference.
+Abigail fidgeted from side to side and every now and then pulled one of his ears hard, but it didn’t seem to make any difference.
 Finally, the shop window began to glimmer with a faint light.

-‘Time to get up,’ said Patrick, clapping his paws together.
+‘Time to get up,’ said Patrick, getting stiffly to his paws.
 ‘Come on let’s all climb down.’

 Yawning, Grigs raised his head.
 ‘Already?
 I didn’t sleep at all.’